No Kill Equation

 The mandatory programs and services are:

-- Community Cat/Dog Sterilization: Community sterilization, including return to field, programs humanely reduce impounds and killing.
+- Community Cat/Dog Sterilization: Community sterilization programs humanely reduce impounds and killing.

 - High-Volume, Low-Cost Sterilization: No- and low-cost, high-volume sterilization reduces the number of animals entering the shelter system , allowing more resources to be allocated toward saving lives.